 - Created: 1923

 Kandinsky is often known as the founder of abstract art, a form that uses shapes and symbols instead of real people.
-Composition 8 is one of his first paintings that expound this form of art.
+Composition 8 is one of his first paintings that expounds the abstract art model of his own prepared painting ideas.

 23. The Kiss